 Of course online won’t always work, sometimes a qualitative or telephone approach is more appropriate if the audiences are really finite, the insight is more explorative or the verticals are very specific.
 We’re methodology agnostic so if you want impartial advice just ask.

-Analyse the Data – Bringing the data together so it’s easy to use
+Bringing data together so it’s easy to use.

 Data needs to be structured so you can see patterns, identify key differences between groups/segments and reanalyse the data to get real depth and understanding from the results.
 Excel is an amazing tool but sometimes more specialist programmes and old fashioned analytical skills bring a different dimension and depth of insight.
 We can also help you to link your findings to published data or business metrics and bring a new dynamic to the outputs.